-- Individualized one-on-one case management support for women at the highest risk. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Rewards to keep up with prenatal and postpartum checkups and well child visits after the baby is born.
+- Individualized one-on-one case management support for women at the highest risk. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Rewards to keep up with prenatal and postpartum checkups.

-Amerigroup Iowa, Inc. partners with providers and mothers to ensure all medical and resource needs are met while aiming for the best possible outcomes for moms and babies.
+Amerigroup Community Care partners with providers and mothers to ensure all medical and resource needs are met while aiming for the best possible outcomes for moms and babies.